Featured Comment:

 Homemade Chicken Meatballs

 - First prepare the meatballs.
-Add 200 g ground chicken to a bowl along with ½ tbsp yellow miso paste (awase miso), ½ tsp ginger paste and ½ tsp garlic paste.
+Add 200 g ground chicken to a bowl along with ½ tbsp yellow miso paste (awase), 1/2 tsp Japanese soy sauce (koikuchi shoyu), ½ tsp grated ginger root and 1 clove grated garlic.
 Mix until the ingredients are well distributed (especially the miso, we don't want any lumps!).

-- In a small separate bowl, crack 1 small egg and lightly whisk.
+- In a small separate bowl, crack 1 egg and lightly whisk.

-- Add the egg and ½ tbsp cornstarch to the chicken mince, mix until you have a slightly sticky mixture.
-Cover and store in the refrigerate until it's time to cook.
+- Add the egg and 2 tbsp cornstarch to the chicken mince, mix until you have a sticky mixture.
+Cover and refrigerate until it's time to cook.
+These can be prepared ahead of time.

 Broth

-- Add 1000 ml dashi stock, 1 ½ tbsp Chinese-style chicken bouillon powder (granules), 1 tbsp soy sauce, 1 tbsp mirin, ½ tbsp ginger paste, ½ tbsp garlic paste and 2 tbsp ground sesame seeds to the pot.
-Mix well and bring to boil over a medium heat.
+- Add 1000 ml dashi stock, 1 ½ tbsp Chinese-style chicken bouillon powder, 1 tbsp Japanese soy sauce (koikuchi shoyu), 1 tbsp mirin, 1 tsp grated ginger root, 2 cloves grated garlic, and 2 tbsp ground sesame seeds to the pot.
+Mix well and bring to a gentle boil over a medium heat.

-- Once boiling, add the meatballs by scooping the ground chicken mixture onto a spoon and using another spoon to scrape it directly into the broth.
+- Once boiling, add the meatballs by scooping the ground chicken mixture onto a spoon and using another spoon to scrape it directly into the broth (the mixture is too wet and sticky to roll into balls).

 Other ingredients

-- Add 150 g carrot first as they take a bit longer than the other vegetables.
+- Add 1 carrot and any root vegetables first as they take a bit longer than the other vegetables.
 Boil for a few minutes before adding the rest of your vegetables and 150 g firm tofu.
-Simmer for 10 minutes.
+Simmer with the lid on for 10 minutes.

-- Turn off the heat and mix in 2 tbsp yellow miso paste (awase miso) by scooping it onto a ladle or mesh spoon and dipping it in the broth.
-Use chopsticks or a small whisk to break up the miso paste and gradually incorporate it into the broth.
+- Turn off the heat and mix in 2 tbsp yellow miso paste (awase) by scooping it onto a miso strainer and dipping it in the broth.
+Use chopsticks or a small whisk to break up the miso paste and gradually incorporate it into the rest of the broth.

 I’ve heard of this soup, but didn’t pay any attention to the ingredients.
 As it turns out, I’ve been eating it for the last couple of weeks!
 I’ve been cutting on carbs, and was looking for something light for breakfast.
 It’s just broth, sometimes plus gochujang, tofu, musrooms, and vegetables.
 It’s very filling, no carbs needed.